MarshalOfficial/RSC.LinuxAdminAssistant/README.md

 bash* ls
 bash* supervisorctl status all
 * if you send a zip file to the group, bot will search in a target folder that you set before in appsettings.json, and if find a folder with that name, will make a backup from that folder then unzip and replace zip file to the folder for you.
+* download*{path} for example: download*/etc/nginx/nginx.conf will download the target file for you into current chat
+* sending a file with this caption: upload*{path} for example: upload*/etc/nginx/nginx.conf will upload the file to the target path for you.
+(If the file doesn't exist it will create it there, otherwise, the bot will create a backup from the file by appending DateTime to the end of the file name and then replacing it for you)

 * WARNING: if your are running the bot as administrator or root, be careful what you send to call on your server 😉.